typify-contributor/typify/README.md

-# typify
+# Replication Package for Typify

-Replication Package for Typify
+Formalizing.
+It will be available soon.